-All candidates must have completed a PGY-1 pharmacy residency from an AHSP accredited or candidate status program.
+All candidates must have completed a PGY-1 pharmacy residency from on ASHP-accredited program or one in candidate status.
 Proof of completion of a PGY1 program must be submitted within 30 days of starting the PGY2 program.
 Only graduates from ACPE accredited pharmacy programs may apply to the Trinity Health Grand Rapids residency program.
 Foreign pharmacy graduates may apply to the residency program after successfully passing the Test of English as Foreign Language (TOEFL) and Foreign Pharmacy Graduate Equivalence Exam (FPGEE).
 All candidates must be eligible for licensure to practice pharmacy in the United States prior to appointment.
 The residency program at THGR cannot be used to collect hours to sit for the NAPLEX.